briangu/parallac.js/README.md

 Hello, World!
 -

+Simple Hello, World! from the first Locale.

+    run(() => writeln("hello from locale", here.id))

+The output will come from Locale 0:

+    0: hello from locale 0

 The following program executes a writeln (distributed console.log) on each locale and prints the locale id on each locale:

     run(() => Locales.map((locale) => on(locale).do(() => writeln("hello from locale", here.id))))